jdevfullstack-tutorials/display-resolution-review/README.md

 This 42-Inch Smart TV is projecting the iMac, but still is not good quality for productivity.
 Again, let me emphasize
-**for productivity**.
+*for productivity*.
 It's
 good for viewing because you have a very large projection.
 So, you can use larger
-TV screens for viewing videos in YouTube while you are working, say, playing a music video or live concert.
+TV screens for viewing videos on YouTube while you are working, say, playing a music video or live concert.
 You just saved money for a larger projection